ChalmersGU-data-structure-courses/dsabook/src/markdown/03-sorting-simple/99e-quiz-insertion-sort.md

 - [ ] $O(n \log n)$

 ::: hints
-- On each iteration, the $i$th record will have to move to the start of the array.
+- On each iteration, the $i$th element will have to move to the start of the array.
 - This is the worst case.
 :::
 ::::::::::::::::::::::::::::::